PowerX-NOT/parking-vision/README.md

 ### 1. Preprocessing

 - Resize input for consistent processing
 - Convert video into frames (if applicable)

-### 2. Parking Slot Detection
+### 2. Parking Slot Detectiona

 - Use classical techniques (e.g., edge detection, perspective correction)
 - Or deep learning-based detection (e.g., YOLOv8 OBB)

 ### 3. Occupancy Status Classification

-- Detect if each slot is empty or has a car
-- Use pixel intensity difference or trained models
+- Detect vehicles using the object detection model (e.g., YOLOv8 OBB)
+- If a detected vehicle overlaps with a marked slot (using IoU or bounding box intersection), mark the slot as **occupied**
+- If a detected vehicle is not inside any slot, draw the vehicle in **blue**

+**Color Codes:**
+- Occupied slots: 🟥 Red
+- Vacant slots: 🟩 Green
+- Vehicles not inside any slot: 🔵 Blue

 ### 4. Visualization

-- Draw green (vacant) and red (occupied) rectangles
+- Draw **green** rectangles for vacant slots
-- Display count of occupied/vacant slots
+- Draw **red** rectangles for occupied slots
+- Draw vehicles:
+  - **Red** if overlapping with a slot
+  - **Blue** if not inside any slot

 ---